 I was born in England but escaped, taught logic in philosophy departments for several years, escaped again and moved to Canberra in 1988 where I have been automating reasoning ever since.

 I like doing this.
-The ANU is a fantastic place to be a researcher, Canberra is a better city to live in than you would believe from listening to Australians from anywhere else, NICTA is the most exciting research lab I know, and I actually get paid for thinking about logic and hacking code!
+The ANU is an idyllic place to be a researcher, Canberra is a better city to live in than you would believe from listening to Australians from anywhere else, and I actually get paid for thinking about logic and hacking code!
 That's as good as it gets.

 Other likes: travel, good food (enthusiastic but inexpert cook), classical music (ditto pianist).

 - Other substructural logics